 To make a stitch, secure your thread on the backside of the fabric, using a double knot and come up where you would like to begin.
 Pull the thread through.

 As shown above, insert your needle down into the fabric at A, and make a scooping stitch to bring it to the front at B.

 Make sure the thread is looped around the needle when you pull the thread through.
 Carefully pull the thread all the way through to form a loop like a link in a chain.

 To anchor the bottom of the loop, take a small stitch by inserting the needle at the top of the petal as shown above.

-Work individual chain stitches around in a circle, anchoring the bottom of each loop with a small stitch and always beginning each chain stitch close to the center of the flower.
+Work individual chain stitches around in a circle, anchoring the bottom of each loop with a small stitch and always beginning each chain stitch close to the centre of the flower.

 I used three different colours for the bigger flower and two colours for the smaller ones.

-I chose a dark blue hand woven organic denim fabric from offset warehouse, it’s very beautiful and produced in a cooperative without the use of electricity or harmful dyes.
+- handwoven organic denim fabric from offset warehouse, which is produced in a cooperative without the use of electricity or harmful dyes.
 I just recommend buying a bit more than you usually need for a pair of trousers, as it’s quite a narrow width.